Managers Anonymous: A Support Group

-In each session there will normally be enough time for one or two people to share.
-When a group is new it tends to take longer as there is a lot of back story to understand about person’s situation.
-As we get to know each other better things can move faster.
+In each session, there will normally be enough time for one or two people to share.
+When a group is new, it tends to take longer as there is more backstory required to understand the situation.
+As we get to know each other better, things move faster.

 Leading a team can be a pretty lonely experience.
 Managers Anonymous gave me the peers and space I needed to develop my leadership skills.
 It’s had an enormous impact on the way I work.

-― Clarion Coughlan, Project Director, NZ On Screen
+― Clarion Coughlan, Project Director at NZ On Screen